On this Page:

 Bonelli Park Trails - This 2000 acre LA County park surrounding Puddingstone Reservour in San Dimas has miles of single track trails.

 Griffith Park Hozers Loop - Good hilly long training run for marathon or ultra with 4 water stops.
 Plenty of cross trails to make it shorter or longer.
+There is a 3.5 mile tour of Hozer's Benches you can take from the Bird Sancturary.

 Hastings Peak Loop - Tough 11.7 mile loop from Bailey Canyon Park in Sierra Madre to the Mt.
 Wilson Toll Road and back down Mt.
 Wilson Trail from Manzantia Ridge.
 Or add a scenic 2 mile out and back to the Bailey Canyon run.